Jason Blum talks Halloween Kills, The Exorcist, and future horror projects

 Friday the 13th is my dream project.

-Halloween Kills is out this October 15 in theaters and on Peacock in the US.
+Halloween Kills is out this October 15 in theaters and on Peacock in the US, and is in UK cinemas on the same date.
 Until then, check out our roundup of the best horror movies of all time.